The Union Publishers – Through the Years

 Starren’s tenure as publisher ended in late 2001 when he left to become the publisher of the T-CAN papers (Tahoe-Carson Area Newspapers), headquartered in Carson City, NV.

-Mr. Starren was succeeded at The Union by the then-current T-CAN publisher, Jeff Ackerman, who serves today.
+Mr. Starren was succeeded at The Union by the then-current T-CAN publisher, Jeff Ackerman, who managed The Union for a decade.

 Start a dialogue, stay on topic and be civil.